 So why oh why do some people insist this piece is movie trash?
 Is it because of that handful of notes from E+E?
 I swear to God I didn’t hear any other filmic callbacks, and I’m pretty good at catching tunes.
 But so what if there were?
 Korngold, unlike the majority of movie composers, retained legal possession of his studio work, which gave him the freedom to rework any of his past themes and phrases as he saw fit.
 He certainly wasn’t thinking of the flicks once he returned to Europe.
 Maybe his attachment to these notes was purely sentimental.
 We’ll never know.
 It’s a mystery, and I choose to believe that John, consummate musician, respects that mystery.

-Anyway my love, as you’ve done with so many other composers, thanks for leading me back to Erich Korngold.
+Anyway John, my signal, my flame, as you’ve done with so many other composers, thanks for leading me back to Erich Korngold.
 It’s a wonderful recording, a keeper, now the standard against which I’m judging every Korngold Symphony in F-sharp out there (and there are a lot of them, not just Previn’s, as you know), and I would’ve bought it even if I weren’t crazy in love with you.

 - “The Story So Far; Or, Conductor John Wilson—His Limits”